Pre-Pointe Conditioning Course Taught by PBT certified Analiesa Kreutz

 Assessment of physical development and dance training

-Develop strength, flexibility and articulation in the feet and ankles
+Exercises to develop strength, flexibility and articulation in the feet and ankles

-Develop core control and stability
+Exercises to develop core control and stability

-Improve hip, knee and body alignment
+Exercises to improve hip, knee and body alignment

 Why?
 As dancers, our bodies are the tools of our trade.
 We need to look after our bones, joints, muscles and ligaments so that we can have a long and successful career in the style of our choice, en pointe or not!
 Learning more about your strengths and weaknesses in a safe, friendly environment is an invaluable opportunity to improve your dance technique, avoid future injury, and connect with other students.